VoronDesign/VoronUsers/printer_mods/julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

 # Work In Progress / ToDos
 - 2023-01-18 - v3 uploaded - tested to be epic
+- 2023-02-01 - v4 uploaded and running tested to be even better.
 - Many things under development

+#Future RoadMap
+ - Replace the AB - XY - front Idlers with 3or4mm LaserCutAluminium plats with use of Printed spacers.
+ - Accomodate easy size changes between 6mm belts and 9mm belts.

 # Features
 - Top Mount X Rail